lev-a/spark-parSketch/README.md

 ## Running

-To run the project you can use both the bash script or directly run separate jars with spark-submit tool.
+To run the project you can either use the bash script or directly run separate jars with the spark-submit tool.

-By running bash script [parSketch_TSToDBMulti.sh](scripts/parSketch_TSToDBMulti.sh) you can perform the full cycle of the Index building on Time Series, including Data Generation*, Grid (Index) Construction and Query Processing stages.
-Also it allows to run Grid Construction on a multiple input.
+By running the bash script [parSketch_TSToDBMulti.sh](scripts/parSketch_TSToDBMulti.sh) you can perform the full cycle of the Index building on Time Series, including Data Generation*, Grid (Index) Construction and Query Processing stages.
+It also allows to run Grid Construction on a multiple input.

 <pre>